 Foreign Account Tax Compliance Act (“FATCA”)

-FATCA is a United States (“US”) federal law with a global outreach aimed at curbing offshore tax evasion by US persons.
-It was enacted by the US in 2010.
-FATCA requires Financial Institutions outside the US referred to as Foreign Financial Institutions (“FFIs”) to report information on financial accounts held by US persons.
+FATCA is a United States (“US”) automatic exchange of information regime designed to curb offshore tax evasion by US persons.
+It was enacted by the US in 2010 as part of the Hiring Initiative to Restore Employment (“HIRE”) Act.
+FATCA requires Foreign Financial Institutions (“FFIs”) outside the US to report information on financial accounts held by US persons.